-Following the conflicts in Rwanda and the former Yugo-slavia, the UN Security Council established two ad hoc international criminal tribunals to prosecute war crimes, the crime of genocide and crimes against humanity.
-The jurisdiction of these tribunals - unlike that of the International Criminal Court - was limited in duration and to the specific conflict.
-After their mandates expired, the International Residual Mechanism for Criminal Tribunals, which is an international court of justice, was established to complete the remaining work of the ad hoc tribunals.
+Following the conflicts in Rwanda and the former Yugo-slavia, the Security Council of the United Nations (UN) established two ad hoc international criminal tribunals to prosecute war crimes, crime of genocide and crimes against humanity.
+The jurisdiction of these tribunals - unlike that of the International Criminal Court - is limited in duration and to the specific conflict.

 Other mixed courts, made up of local and international members of staff prosecute crimes committed in particular conflicts or under specific regimes.
-Examples: the Extraordinary African Chambers set up as special tribunals in Chad to prosecute the atrocities committed by the deposed president of Chad, Hissène Habré, and the Extraordinary Chambers in the Courts of Cambodia for the Prosecution of Crimes Committed during the Period of Democratic Kampuchea.
+Examples: the Special Court for Sierra Leone and the Extraordinary Chambers in the Courts of Cambodia for the Prosecution of Crimes Committed during the Period of Democratic Kampuchea.